Asymptotics of Random Lozenge Tilings via Gelfand-Tsetlin Schemes

 Here we explain our results about the asymptotics of random tilings when the global position $(\chi,\eta)$ we are looking at is located on the frozen boundary.
 See \S \ref{sec:asymptotics_at_the_edge} for precise formulations.

-An intuitive way of thinking about the edge asymptotics governed by the Airy process (introduced in \cite{PhahoferSpohn2002}) is to consider nonintersecting path ensembles.
-Namely, the frozen boundary at the chosen point $(\chi,\eta)$ can have one of three directions (named according to Proposition \ref{prop:tangent_points_intro}), see Fig.~\ref{fig:Airy}.
+An intuitive way of thinking about the edge asymptotics governed by the Airy process (introduced in \cite{PhahoferSpohn2002}) is to consider nonintersecting paths.
+Namely, observe first that the frozen boundary at any chosen point can have one of three ``directions'' (named according to Proposition \ref{prop:tangent_points_intro} with the understanding that the frozen boundary is passed in the clockwise direction): ``VH'' from tangent point to the vertical side to tangent point to the horizontal side of the polygon; ``HD'' from the horizontal side to the diagonal side of the polygon; ``DV'' from the diagonal side to the vertical of the polygon.
+See Fig.~\ref{fig:Airy}.
 Note that this is the same as to classify frozen regions by the type of lozenges they are built of.

 Close to a point at every direction of the frozen boundary, let us look at the corresponding ensemble of nonintersecting paths constructed using our random tiling (according to three cases on Fig.~\ref{fig:Airy}).
 We consider distribution of several such paths starting with the outer ones.
-That is, we look at first appearances of lozenges of two new types when the frozen region turns into a liquid one.
-These first nonintersecting paths concentrate around the corresponding part of the frozen boundary (when $N\to\infty$, after a global scaling by $N^{-1}$ in both directions).
+That is, we look at first appearances of lozenges of two new types when the frozen region turns into the liquid one.
+Each of these first nonintersecting paths behaves as follows.
+A part of it inside the liquid region concentrates around the corresponding part of the frozen boundary (when $N\to\infty$, after a global scaling by $N^{-1}$ in both directions).